HewlettPackard/dlcookbook-dlbs/docs/models/models.md

 1. __AlexNet__ Same as [BVLC Caffe's version](https://github.com/BVLC/caffe/tree/master/models/bvlc_alexnet) _without_ grouped convolutions in layers 2, 4 and 5 (`group=1`).
 This does not significantly change number of  trainable parameters but does change computational profile - roughly from 0.7 gFLOP to 1.14 gFLOP for forward pass.
 2. __DeepMNIST__ A fully-connected architecture mentioned [here](http://yann.lecun.com/exdb/mnist/) described in this [paper](http://arxiv.org/abs/1003.0358).
 3. __EngAcousticModel__ A fully-connected architecture that's typically used in hybrid HMM-DNN speech recognition systems (English language) for acoustic modeling.
+Similar to a speech network described in Large Scale Distributed Deep Networks [paper](https://research.google.com/archive/large_deep_networks_nips2012.html).
+4. __GoogleNet__ Same as version implemented in BVLC Caffe [here](https://github.com/BVLC/caffe/tree/master/models/bvlc_googlenet).
+Reference publication is [here](http://arxiv.org/abs/1409.4842).
+5. __Inception3__ and __Inception4__ are based on original implementation in [tf_cnn_benchmarks](https://github.com/HewlettPackard/dlcookbook-dlbs/blob/master/python/tf_cnn_benchmarks/inception_model.py).
+Inception3 model publication is [here](http://arxiv.org/abs/1512.00567).
+Inception4 publication is [here](http://arxiv.org/abs/1602.07261).
-4. __Overfeat__ A model described in this [paper](https://arxiv.org/pdf/1312.6229.pdf).
+6. __Overfeat__ A model described in this [paper](https://arxiv.org/pdf/1312.6229.pdf).
 Based on Google's tf_cnn_benchmarks with additional dropout operators applied to 6th and 7th layers as described in the paper.
-5. __ResNets__ are the reference implementations.
+7. __ResNets__ are the reference implementations.
 ResNet18 and ResNet34 are based on this [implementation](https://github.com/antingshen/resnet-protofiles).
 ResNet50, 101 and 152 are based on this [implementation](https://github.com/KaimingHe/deep-residual-networks).
 ResNet200 and 269 are based on ResNet152's descriptor.
 I re-implemented ResNets in tf_cnn_benchmarks.
 See details [here](https://github.com/HewlettPackard/dlcookbook-dlbs/blob/master/python/tf_cnn_benchmarks/resnet_model.py).
+8. __VGGs__ VGG16 and VGG19 models are taken from [here](https://gist.github.com/ksimonyan/211839e770f7b538e2d8#file-readme-md) and [here](https://gist.github.com/ksimonyan/3785162f95cd2d5fee77#file-readme-md).
+They are improved versions of architectures described in this [paper](http://arxiv.org/pdf/1409.1556).
+VGG11 and VGG13 descriptors are based on VGG16.